Manfred Mann's Earth Band: 1980s

 Drummer Chris Slade and lead guitarist Dave Flett left before 1979's Angel Station.
-It was announced that Chris Thompson would also be leaving at this same time to pursue his own group, Night, but Night quickly faded after scoring two hits and Thompson was back in time for the Earth Band's next album and tour.
+And it was announced that Chris Thompson would also be leaving at this same time to pursue his own group, Night, but Night quickly faded after scoring two hits and Thompson was back in time for the Earth Band's next album and tour.
 Flett was replaced by guitarist Steve Waller, who shared lead vocals with Thompson.
-Geoff Britton played drums on the album but was soon replaced by John Lingwood, due to illness.
+Geoff Britton played drums on the album but was soon replaced by John Lingwood due to illness.

 1980's Chance, featuring several guest vocalists alongside Thompson, Mann and Waller, showed a move towards a more electronic approach and produced several cuts that were hits in the UK and/or saw significant airplay in both the US and UK, with the songs "Lies (All Through the 80's)" sung by Thompson, "Stranded" and "For You" (another Springsteen song sung by Thompson).
 Trevor Rabin, a fellow South African and London session musician, and lead guitarist of the 1980s version of Yes, guested on the album, as did original Earth Band guitarist Mick Rogers.
 Bassist Pat King left the group in 1982 to be replaced by bassist/guitarist Matt Irving.

 By this time, Mann had become personally active in the international anti-apartheid movement and was banned from entering his home country of South Africa.
 Undeterred, members of the band made journeys to South Africa to record African musicians for the 1983 album Somewhere in Afrika.
 The album included a cover of The Police's "Demolition Man" (sung by Steve Waller) and a version of Bob Marley's "Redemption Song".